Advanced Therapeutic Horticulture Skills

 What does cohort-based learning mean in this course?

-Cohort-based learning means you’ll move through the course alongside a group of peers during a set timeframe.
+Cohort-based learning means you’ll move through the course alongside a group of peers during a set timeframe (8-week period).
 While much of the content is self-paced, the course also includes two scheduled live, interactive sessions that support discussion, reflection, and applied learning as well as weekly peer/instructor interactions within a cohort-specific online forum

 This structure creates opportunities to learn from other practitioners, ask questions in and interact in the GrowTH Network class group, and deepen understanding through shared experiences, while still offering flexibility for independent study.